ag-rust/gtk-rust-app/README.md

 1. Add more metadata to the Cargo.toml
 2. Write some boilerplate code in main.rs
 3. Define App pages
-4. Optionally: Define a build.rs script
+4. Optional: Define a build.rs script
 5. Install cargo-gra subcommand

 ### Cargo.toml